precup/bimon/README.md

 ### TODO

 8 - TODO
-  2 MRPs
-  - MRP with arbitrary name
-  - support adamscott's use case
-        How do I pass a name and a project to repro and bisect cleanly?
+  - How do I pass a name and a project to repro and bisect cleanly?
-  1 Bisect
-  - autopurge during bisects
+  - allow running scripts
+        script command
+        accepts a path, which is run repeatedly the script itself is passed in as args:
+         - the commit sha
+         - the executable path for that commit
+         - the arguments passed to the script command after the path instead of using a script, if you could just run a python snippet on the output maybe that's good enough? bisect crashes on bad command command prefixes aren't valid ambiguous revs are still broken (594d6) how many compiles required
+    SIGINT doesn't seem to kill editors
+    SIGINT on interactive terminal shouldn't kill it, ctrl d should count doesn't seem to be working
+    good and bad that don't form a valid range is an interesting case I should handle, 594d6..215acd I want to set execution parameters from the terminal allow update to run at the same time as bisect/repro stuck on >bisect?

   3 Clean up
   - _parse_flexible_args sucks